AudioTX Communicator has been upgraded…

 Well I chose Mac right when I built my studio in 1999 and this explains my relatively late adoption of AudioTX – it runs in Windows and since I didn’t want to boot up my Macs in Windows mode to use AudioTX (which works fine) I eventually decided to invest in a separate PC as well.
 The interesting thing is this – the installed AudioTX userbase of 10k will pretty much overnight ALL now be able to connect just as easily via VOIP as via ISDN.
 So if the promised quality is as advertised then this may mean AudioTX becomes a sensible NEW purchase as well.

 As a busy voiceover studio I have taken the decision to buy pretty much all the shiny toys that are available.
-Happy is the man whose hobby is his business (and whose shiny toys are therefore tax deductible).
+Happy is the man whose hobby is his business for whom we recommend to check this check stub creator review.

 I buy them all so that I can use this graphic that I made to show all the codecs etc that we are compatible with…